buryhoganllc/Sonic-Playground/manuals/EF_Operating_Guide.md

 At times it may be necessary to mute the audio output of _Electric Forest_ without stopping the lighting behavior (media days, private events, etc.)
 This mute state can be accomplished by shutting off the power to the loudspeaker distributors in the closet rack.
 Locate the “AUDIO POWER” Furman conditioner towards the bottom of the rack and turn it off.
 This will mute the audio system, leaving the lighting and sensing systems still active.
-Restore the Furman to an ON state to “unmute” Electric Forest.
+Restore the Furman to an ON state to “unmute” _Electric Forest_.

 __Changing Tube Behavior__